B1.2 Compare and order whole numbers up to and including 200, in various contexts.

 The number 5 represents a quantity of 50, while the number 3 represents a quantity of only 30.

-Source: adapted with Grade 2 appropriate numbers from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated and adapted with Grade 2 numbers from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 46.

 Skill: Ordering Numbers

-Numbers can be placed in ascending order, from smallest to largest, or descending order, from largest to smallest.
+Numbers can be ordered in ascending order - from least to greatest - or they can be ordered in descending order - from greatest to least.

 The ordered numbers can be consecutive, for example 675, 676, 677, 678, 679, 680, or not, for example 39, 209, 399, 501, 998.